 For Non-Teaching Roles:

 The first thing to assess here is whether your work is relevant to the job or not.
 If you’re trying to figure out how to write a kickass resume, for example, then such experience may not be required.
-To find out more about writing receptionist resumes, you may read our article on the topic as well.

 If your work is relevant to the new job, then you may include it under Work Experience.
 If it is not very relevant but you still wish to showcase it due to a lack of other professional roles, it is advised to do so under a separate section titled something like Technical Skills.